 When these symptoms surface it’s time to loosen tight clothes, drink plenty of water and rest in a cool place out of the sun.

-22. Before visiting any country, but especially those in Asia, South and Central America and Africa, it’s good to see what two government agencies have to say about the place.
+29. Before visiting any country it’s good to see what two government agencies have to say about the place.

 The CDC’s traveler health pages can tell you what vaccines you ought to have for a given country and whether it has a malarial zone.